ben-manes/gradle-versions-plugin/README.md

 The settings that control what is resolved apply in the build that resolves it:
 `revision`, `filterConfigurations`, `checkConstraints`,
 `checkBuildEnvironmentConstraints` and `rejectOutOfBounds`.
 Declare those in each included build.
+The [Kotlin Gradle Plugin](#kotlin-gradle-plugin) and [Android Gradle Plugin](#android-gradle-plugin) sets are written for `filterDeclaredConfigurations` for this reason: a set declared once on the task that writes the report is applied to the entries merged from every included build.
 The Gradle update check is read from the report being asked for, so `checkForGradleUpdate` and `gradleReleaseChannel` set in a merged build do not reach it.